mywrites/mywrites.github.io/synadia_quick_start.md

 title: "Quick Start Guide"
 category: "Configuration"
 ---
+**CONTEXT**: I created six user guides for Synadia's distributed systems/communications solution: NATS.
+Applications, IoT devices, and cloud-based services use the NATS product for secure, fast, and efficient message exchange, even when these entities are spread across different computers or data centers.
+For example, NATS provides functionality that alerts you when the air pressure in your tires is low.
+Tracking systems integrated with NATS can provide product order notifications.
+NATS can ensure your refrigerator temperatures enters energy-saving mode at night.
+Yes, that's NATS!

 The Synadia Cloud user guides, which accompany the Walkthrough [videos](https://docs.synadia.com/cloud/walkthrough), explore the dashboard and provide setup instructions.
 You can leverage this insight to configure your environment.

 ## Prerequisites